-For our first year of reporting, we have focused on understanding our impact and reviewing our current practices and processes in place across the Group.
-We aim to enhance our ESG Strategy and reporting as we develop on this journey and identify areas to reduce our environmental impact and support our local communities,
+This year we have been able to measure our impact and develop our current practices and processes in place across the Group.
+We aim to enhance our ESG Strategy and reporting as we develop on this journey and identify areas to reduce our environmental impact and support our local communities.
 In developing the City Pub Group ESG Strategy, we have considered a range of different ESG disclosures and reporting frameworks to ensure best practice across the Group.

-As a PLC, we comply with the Energy Savings Opportunity Scheme (ESOS), a mandatory energy assessment scheme which the Group must perform every four years.
-This along with our Streamlined Energy and Carbon Reporting (SECR) Report enables the Group to assess and report our energy usage, associated emissions, energy efficiency action, and energy performance.
+We comply with the Energy Savings

+Opportunity Scheme (ESOS), a mandatory

+energy assessment scheme which the

+Group must perform every four years.
+This

+along with our Streamlined Energy and

+Carbon Reporting (SECR) Report enables the

+Group to assess and report our energy

+usage, associated emissions, energy

+efficiency action, and energy performance.

-This year, we have voluntarily reported on our progress against the Task Force on Climate-Related Financial Disclosures (TCFD) for the first time
+This year, we have once again voluntarily reported on our progress against the Task Force on Climate-Related Financial Disclosures (TCFD) ahead of mandatory reporting in 2023.

-As part of our ESG strategy we will submit a Carbon Disclosure Project (CDP) 'Climate' response in summer 2022 to report further on our environmental impact management.
+As part of our ESG strategy, we aim to annually submit a CDP 'Climate' response to report further on our environmental impact management.